andydangit/100-days-of-code/r1-log.md

 ### R1D21
 2-8-2021
 Angela Yu Web development
--   DOM and how to use it
+-   learn querySelector and how to use it
+-   In DOM selector, it must be as a string ""